elliottsaruski/envi-web-synth/README.md

-//Scaffolded with React + Vite

 ENVI WEB BASS SYNTH

+Scaffolded with React + Vite
-//created with use of the _Web Audio API_
+created with use of the _Web Audio API_

 ## The idea